Dave Donaldson (economist): Work

 Donaldson's work has been described by colleague Daron Acemoglu as "empirical international trade that takes geography seriously".
 Likewise, Kevin A. Bryan of the University of Toronto wrote "it is hard to think of any young economist whose work is as serious as Donaldson's."
-Trade barriers do not only take the form of tariffs between countries; it might also take the form of geographic barriers within a country.
+Trade barriers do not only take the form of tariffs between countries; they might also take the form of geographic barriers within a country.
 Donaldson's work uses trade theory to examine transportation improvements, as if they were a reductions in tariff rates.

 His most cited paper, Railroads of the Raj, was covered favorably in The Economist.
 The paper uses new trade theory to estimate the total welfare impacts of the opening of railroads in India during the British Raj.
 Rather than simply estimate the effect on incomes of a railroad opening or not opening due to plausibly exogenous factors, he considers the effects on the whole system.
 If a railroad opens to an Indian state, it causes a shift not only in the trade patterns of that state but every other state.
 Using an Eaton-Kortum model, he shows that all that is needed to find welfare effects is the agricultural productivity in a state, the elasticity of trade flows, and the share of the economy that comes from trade.
 He calculates trade costs using particular varieties of salt which are only produced in one region, but sold throughout India, and finds the elasticity of trade using rainfall shocks.
 Access to railroads increased local annual incomes by 16%.
 By comparison, real incomes across India rose 22% between 1870 and 1930.

 An accompanying paper with Robin Burgess shows that the railroads decreased the frequency and severity of famines, a result which is not ex ante obvious.
 Increased access to trade reduces farmers' dependence on how their particular crops are doing, but makes them more dependent upon the vagaries of the market.
 In India, the positive effect of trade access prevailed, leading to the almost total disappearance of famines outside of wartime.